Why We Need The Humanities

 Another way to contextualize this age of information is as an age preceding one of wisdom or true community.
 Information has always existed.
 It now comes oddly packaged and fragmented–briefly in tweets or tags, or search results 46 pages long.
 This means it’s always out of context.
 Properly applied humanities, then, provides that context.
 They can make information whole again, causing impatient would-be Googler’s to extend their thinking just a bit more.

 To refine their questions.

-Mastering technology requires us to know what we need, the kinds of questions we should ask, the kind of work we are called to do, and the demands placed on our own humanity by those around us.
+Mastering technology requires us to know what we need, the kinds of questions we should ask, the kind of work we are called to do, and the demands placed on us simply by being alive.
 This is why we need to teach the humanities.
 The humanities are not simply colors and sounds and stories and dances and ethical frameworks, nor are they self-indulgent reflection; rather, they represent our documented collective expression over thousands of years!
 Here is who we are and what we’ve done and the mistakes that we’ve made and what we value in a hundred different forms and languages and patterns!
 What a miracle!

 How might wearable technology might impact our identity and affections?
 What could mobile devices do to our physical interdependence?
 What does it mean to know or understand something?
 Want to see the thin, blurry line between modern medicine and bio-engineering?
 Wonder what a culture seized by apathy or fear looks like?
 This what literature, music, art, and other forms of human expression can help us understand.

 The humanities precede technology just as you and I must always precede the tools we create.